 Bryant Park Winter Village has dozens of stalls where you can shop for one-of-a-kind goods like this jewelry made from coins!

-You'll find plenty of other special items including seasonal clothing, candles, holiday decorations, arts, toys and so much more.
+You'll find plenty of other specialty items made by artisans including seasonal clothing, candles, holiday decorations, arts, toys and so much more.

-The stalls are a great place to buy holiday and New York City-themed ornaments like these below.
+The stalls are a great place to buy holiday and New York City-themed ornaments like those below.

 There are also locally-produced foods like honey, chocolates, teas, and cookies.